-This neuroimaging study (n=19) used fMRI and ALFF techniques to assess the brains response to music following the administration of psilocybin to participants with treatment-resistant depression.
-Comparison of treatment effects showed relative increases for the music scan in the bilateral superior temporal lobes and supramarginal gyrus, and relative decreases in the medial frontal lobes for the resting-state scan.
+This neuroimaging study (n=19) used fMRI and ALFF techniques to assess the brain’s response to music after administering psilocybin to participants with treatment-resistant depression (TRD).
+A comparison of treatment effects showed relative increases for the music scan in the bilateral superior temporal lobes and supramarginal gyrus, and relative decreases in the medial frontal lobes for the resting-state scan.
 ALFF in these music-related clusters was significantly correlated with the intensity of subjective effects felt during the dosing sessions implying an elevated response to music following psilocybin therapy.

 Find this paper

 Increased low-frequency brain responses to music after psilocybin therapy for depression

 Open Access | Google Scholar | Backup | 🕊

 Cite this paper (APA)

 Wall, M. B., Lam, C., Ertl, N., Kaelen, M., Roseman, L., Nutt, D. J., & Carhart-Harris, R. L. (2023).
 Increased low-frequency brain responses to music after psilocybin therapy for depression.
 Journal of Affective Disorders